wit543/cluster-doc/README.md

 - Additional color schemes including a **Dracula** theme and a **High Contrast** theme for accessibility
 - Floating controls to increase or decrease the font size for easier reading
 - Search with syntax highlighting and code blocks
+- Easy copy button for all code snippets

 - Sitemap and `robots.txt` automatically generated
 - Revision date shown for every page